Chic African Culture Africa Factbook

 Rainmaking ceremonies were controlled by the Mbona Tribe

-Rainmakers Africa
+Rainmakers are vital in Africa

 No rain, no food.
 Food, as far as it comes from plants, whether cultivated or wild, is withered by droughts and ruined by floods, humankind throughout the ages, by magic has sought to regulate rain tried to break droughts and arrest excessive rains.